blvdek/nc_tg_bot/README.md

 ## 🤖 About Nextcloud Telegram Bot

 This Telegram bot simplifies the process of interacting with Nextcloud, allowing users to easily share files without navigating the Nextcloud interface directly.
+It also provides the following functionalities:

+- File management: users can navigate through the file hierarchy and manage files and folders.
+- Trash bin management: users can restore or delete files from the trash bin.
+- Search by name: users can search for files by their name.

+Much more can be easily implemented using the nc_py_api and aigoram libraries.

 ## ❓Motivation

 I created a Telegram bot to simplify sharing memes on Nextcloud for myself and friends.
 It provides a user-friendly interface for efficient communication and collaboration.
 The project streamlines the sharing process and enhances efficiency.
-This experience will be valuable in future projects involving external service integration with Telegram.
+This experience will be valuable in my future projects involving external service integration with Telegram.

 ## 🚀 How to Use